spack/spack/lib/spack/docs/getting_started.rst

 These problems are often caused by an outdated ``binutils`` on your system.
-Unlike CMake or Autotools, adding ``depends_on('binutils')`` to every package is not considered a best practice because every package written in C/C++/Fortran would need it.
+Unlike CMake or Autotools, adding ``depends_on('binutils')`` to every package is not a best practice because every package written in C/C++/Fortran would need it.
 A potential workaround is to load a recent ``binutils`` into your environment and use the ``--dirty`` flag.